PIQuIL/QMC_LTFIM/README.md

     - could be bad if the sigterm happens in the middle of a cluster flip though...
       - maybe instead of "flipping" we "set" the legtype to a value that was sampled, that way we can just re-run the cluster_update! fn after loading up the checkpoint to make sure everything's consistent
       - wait but how do we know if it was interrupted during link list construction or the cluster update?
+      - possible solution: keep track of which update step we're currently performing, if job is interrupted, we know which step to redo

 - Reduce Memory Usage
   - many places need this: Hamiltonian structs (use banded matrices for 1D for some savings), operator samplers, probability vectors